Radser2001/Calculator/README.md

 # Calculator
-A Simple Calculator made in JavaScript, HTML and CSS
+A Calculator made in JavaScript, HTML and CSS